 Emergency Remote Instruction

-Emergency closures due to severe weather or other causes are often unexpected and frequently disruptive to teaching and learning, especially for face-to-face instructors.
-We have complied advice and resources below to help all instructors make these transitions as smooth as possible.
+Emergency closures due to severe weather or other causes are often unexpected and frequently disruptive to teaching and learning, especially for instructors teaching face-to-face (F2F) courses.
+We have compiled advice and resources below to help all instructors make these transitions as smooth as possible.

 Shifting to Online Teaching